moazmaksod/LabWise/docs/LabWise_design.md

-The LabFlow Visual Blueprint: High-Fidelity Mockups and Interactive Prototype Specification
+The LabWise Visual Blueprint: High-Fidelity Mockups and Interactive Prototype Specification

-I. The LabFlow Design System: A Foundation for Consistency and Scale
+I. The LabWise Design System: A Foundation for Consistency and Scale

 A robust design system is the foundation upon which a consistent, intuitive, and scalable application is built.
-For a complex, mission-critical system like LabFlow, this foundation is non-negotiable.
-It ensures that every user, regardless of their role, interacts with a cohesive and predictable interface, which limits confusion, builds trust, and reinforces the application's reliability.1 The LabFlow Design System translates the official style guide into a comprehensive library of reusable components, visual styles, and interaction patterns.
+For a complex, mission-critical system like LabWise, this foundation is non-negotiable.
+It ensures that every user, regardless of their role, interacts with a cohesive and predictable interface, which limits confusion, builds trust, and reinforces the application's reliability.1 The LabWise Design System translates the official style guide into a comprehensive library of reusable components, visual styles, and interaction patterns.
 This system will serve as the single source of truth for the development team, accelerating the implementation process and guaranteeing a high-quality user experience that directly supports the core business objectives of error reduction and operational efficiency.2

 1.1.
 Visual Language: The Psychology of Calm and Clarity

-The visual tone of a healthcare application is not merely an aesthetic choice; it is a functional component that directly impacts the user's psychological state and performance.3 The laboratory environment is characterized by high pressure, tight deadlines, and the constant risk of burnout, making a calm, clear, and uncluttered interface essential for maintaining focus and precision.2 The LabFlow color palette is deliberately chosen to foster an atmosphere of control and reduce anxiety, transforming the UI into a supportive tool for the user.
+The visual tone of a healthcare application is not merely an aesthetic choice; it is a functional component that directly impacts the user's psychological state and performance.3 The laboratory environment is characterized by high pressure, tight deadlines, and the constant risk of burnout, making a calm, clear, and uncluttered interface essential for maintaining focus and precision.2 The LabWise color palette is deliberately chosen to foster an atmosphere of control and reduce anxiety, transforming the UI into a supportive tool for the user.

 Primary Palette (Soft Teal)

 The core of the visual identity is a soft teal palette.
-Teal combines the calming properties of blue with the renewal qualities of green, making it a revitalizing color that represents open communication and clarity of thought—attributes that are central to LabFlow's mission.4
+Teal combines the calming properties of blue with the renewal qualities of green, making it a revitalizing color that represents open communication and clarity of thought—attributes that are central to LabWise's mission.4
 ●	Primary Action Color (#008080): This deep, professional teal will be used for all primary interactive elements, such as main call-to-action buttons, active navigation links, and key icons.
 Its strong but not overwhelming presence guides the user's attention to the most important actions on any given screen.4
 ●	Supporting Tints (#66B2B2, #B2D8D8): Lighter shades of teal will be used for secondary elements, such as container backgrounds, table row highlights on hover, and less critical interactive controls.
 This creates a layered, monochromatic look that is serene and visually cohesive, avoiding the harshness of pure white while maintaining a clean, professional aesthetic.6